 Guidance is necessary to assure safety along with social and emotional well-being.
 Our staff will model positive and respectful behaviors and will encourage the same from children.
 Redirection will be used routinely to guide children to appropriate behaviors.

 Children will be given choices in their decision making to encourage ownership and independence.
-When possible we will provide the natural consequences for their decisions to encourage children to learn from their choices.
-Guidance is never done in a manner that is aversive, cruel or humiliating, and actions that may be psychologically, emotionally or physically painful, discomforting, dangerous or potentially injurious are prohibited.
+When possible, we will provide the natural consequences for their decisions to encourage children to learn from their choices.
+Guidance is never done in a manner that is aversive, cruel, or humiliating, and actions that may be psychologically, emotionally or physically painful, discomforting, dangerous or potentially injurious are prohibited.

 Children will be given a wide variety of age-appropriate activities to choose from and will be given the attention they need before they demand it.
-Behavior management will be for the purpose of helping children develop self-control, self-esteem and respect for the rights of others.
+Behavior management will be for the purpose of helping children develop self-control, self-esteem, and respect for the rights of others.

 When a child is crying, fussy or distraught, staff will work to calm and comfort the child, in ways that are appropriate for the child’s age and personal disposition.
 This may include stroking, cuddling, rocking; offering a drink; acknowledging the child’s fear, or separation sadness, or conflict; distracting or redirecting to another activity; talking calmly with the child about how s/he is feeling or what has happened.
-If the unhappiness persists, we may contact a parent to share what is occurring, and inquire if this might indicate onset of an illness.
+If the unhappiness persists, we may contact a parent to share what is occurring and inquire if this might indicate onset of an illness.

 "Time-Out” is a guidance technique that can be effective in reducing challenging behaviors of young children.
-Time outs may be used with children age 3 and older, but never for more than 5 minutes.
+Time outs may be used with children aged 3 and older, but never for more than 5 minutes.
 The term 'time-out' is short for 'time out from positive reinforcement.'
 The strategy is similar to an extended form of selectively ignoring disruptive behavior.
 Children are removed for a brief time from all sources of reinforcement (e.g., teacher and peer attention) following serious challenging behavior.
-Usually this strategy requires that a child be removed from an ongoing activity for a brief time, typically by having a child sit on the outside of the activity within the classroom until the child calms down and is ready to rejoin the activity and try again.
+Usually, this strategy requires that a child be removed from an ongoing activity for a brief time, typically by having a child sit on the outside of the activity within the classroom until the child calms down and is ready to rejoin the activity and try again.
 Time-out is intended to be a non-violent response to conflict that stops the conflict, protects the victim, and provides a 'cooling off period' for the child.

 Techniques used for biting issues, is to teach the child empathy for others and

 identifying their actions as hurtful.
 Redirection and removal may also be used to control biting.
 Effective management of behavior should always start with praise and encouragement for pro-social behavior and self-regulation and be accompanied by distraction, redirection, withdrawal of attention, and logical and natural consequences."
-The child will be praised after completing the time-out, and will be helped to rejoin the group.
+The child will be praised after completing the time-out and will be helped to rejoin the group.